direqt/direqt-sdk-node/samples/openai/README.md

 ## To Find Your OpenAI API Key:
    - To obtain your OpenAI API key, you need to access your personal OpenAI account and locate the API keys section.
    - Inside your account, create a new secret key, assign it a name, and copy the key.
    - Paste the copied API key into your .env file.
-You can refer to the provided .env.sample file for guidance on how the naming conventions should be structured.

 ## To Find Your Direqt Access Token, Signing Secret and Configure Your Chatbot:
    - Open your terminal and execute the command ```ngrok http 3000``` Note that 3000 represents the port number on which your server is running.
 If you are utilizing a different port, make sure to adjust the port number accordingly in the code.